Pot or not? Busts highlight growing confusion over hemp

 "He was a hungry cop.
 He thought he had the bust of the day," said Levy, whose Green Angel CBD NYC sells oils, teas and other products containing the extract.
 He said he fears the seizure could force him out of business.

-CBD, or cannabidiol, is also found in marijuana but does not have a psychoactive effect.
+CBD, or cannabidiol, is also found in marijuana but does not have an intoxicating effect.
 Some people say it provides them with pain and anxiety relief.

 "I can't believe I'm going through this for a legal business," Levy said.
 "I can't believe my poor brother got locked up."